 8.6 A Classification Panel must assess whether or not an Athlete complies with Minimum Impairment Criteria.
 This will take place as part of an Evaluation Session.
-Prior to participating in an Evaluation Session, an Athlete must first satisfy the FEI that he or she has an Eligible Impairment.
+Prior to participating in an Evaluation Session, an Athlete must first satisfy the FEI that they have an Eligible Impairment.